matrix-org/synapse/docs/workers.md

 #### Notifying Application Services

 You can designate one generic worker to send output traffic to Application Services.

-Specify its name in the shared configuration as follows:
+Doesn't handle any REST endpoints itself, but you should specify its name in the shared configuration as follows:

 ```yaml
 notify_appservices_from_worker: worker_name